 From its beginning, the American Red Cross has formed a community of service, of generous, strong and decent people bound by beliefs beyond themselves.
 The honor, spirit and resources of the American people come forth with neighbors helping neighbors in need — during earthquakes, floods, fires, storms — and also for the deeply personal and often quiet disasters that require a gift of blood.
 We all expect blood to be there for us, but barely a fraction of those who can give do.
 Yet sooner or later, virtually all of us will face a time of great vulnerability in which we will need blood.
 And that time is all too often unexpected.

 ARC is also supported by various sponsors that provide medical equipment, transportation means like cars, helicopters, boats and others.
 Money donations have always played a crucial role in organization's performance.
-The Red Cross headquarters direct those sums for buying stuff, needed for collecting, keeping and transportation of blood, like special fridges, blood tanks and fuel with car accessories for their vehicles as automobiles allow them to safe lots of human souls.
+The Red Cross headquarters direct those sums for buying stuff, needed for collecting, keeping and transportation of blood, like special fridges, blood tanks and fuel with Car Accessories & Parts from CARiD.com for their vehicles as automobiles allow them to safe lots of human souls.
 Peoples' kindness does not have limits, and only your desire to help may unite our society, where everybody will take care for people that surround him.